 In Deutsche Bank Personality Tests, you have to rank 3 options based on how you are most likely to respond in workplace situations.
 Throughout the test, you can present your personality and work style, from which Deutsche Bank can assess how well you will fit into the position.
-Here are some examples of how the questions can be:
+Here is an example of how the questions can be:

 After you select the best response, the question will continue to ask you to pick out the most relevant among the remaining 2 statements.
 At this stage, you will finish the ranking task in the question.
 Here is the sample interface of how it will progress:

 Though there is no right or wrong answer for each question, you are encouraged to follow these instructions from SHL itself to optimize your performance in Deutsche Bank Personality Tests:

 - Avoid overthinking: Answer each question as quickly as possible.
 It’s usually best to respond based on your first reaction.
 In that way, your personality and working style will be expressed in the most accurate way.

 - Try to complete the test in one sitting: Any disruption can affect your feelings and thoughts, thereby losing the accuracy of the answers.
 However, taking a short break is okay to help you calm down and be more focused as the test is untimed.

 1. Can I retake Deutsche Bank Tests if I fail?

 There is no official policy on whether or not you can retake online tests at Deutsche Bank, but keep in mind that your attempts will be recorded, affecting your chances of getting hired.
 So, to avoid retaking many times, practice simulation tests as much as possible.